-Other passage migrants include Pallas's Gull, Rufous-tailed Rock-Thrush, Lesser Grey Shrike, Eastern Orphean Warbler and many more.
+Other passage migrants include Pallas's Gull, Common Rock-Thrush, Lesser Grey Shrike, Eastern Orphean Warbler and many more.
 Chukar, Black Francolin, and Audouin's Gull are resident.
 One of the rarest finds here was a Desert Finch in April 2017.
 The bird list below is not complete.

 Apart from birds, there are several species of lizards and snakes on the Karpaz, including starred agama, Schneider's skink, Mediterranean chameleon and European blind snake.
 There are also Middle East tree frogs, long-eared hedgehogs, feral donkeys and many species of butterflies and moths.

 There are two main routes to North Cyprus - you can fly to Ercan via Turkey or fly to an airport in the south of Cyprus and drive to the north.
 There is no public transport to the Cape so the only way to get there is by car.
 The main road is called Karpaz Anayolu and once you get to the Dipkarpaz area, you can take a route along the north or the south coast of the peninsula on the way to the Cape.
 There are a few hotels and motels near the Cape, and when you get close, the road becomes unpaved.
 There is plenty of space to park when you get there.